informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

   the foreignkey value to the main entity.
   The request should be grouped by the value of table's key + foreign key value.
 - fetch all the assets.
-For fetch, we need to provide url, length, and md5 (or other checksum types).
+For fetch, we need to provide url, length, and md5 (or other checksum types). if these columns are missing from the asset annotation, they won't be added.
-  If the column for these fields are defined in the asset annotation, we're going to use them.
-  Otherwise we're not going to provide these extra columns and will let ioboxd handle it.
+- fetch all the assetes of related tables.

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+removeAllFacetFilters"></a>